intelsdi-x/swan/pkg/kubernetes/README.md

  limitations under the License.
 -->

-# Kubernetes cluster launcher
+# Kubernetes Cluster Launcher

-This launcher starts the kubernetes cluster.
+This launcher starts the Kubernetes cluster.
 It returns a cluster represented as a Task Handle instance.
 You can specify two executors:
 - One executor specify how to execute master services (and on what host as well) like `apiserver`, `controller-manager` and `scheduler`.
 - Second are for minion services like `kubelet` and `proxy`

 ## Prerequisites

-- See installation instructions.
+Assumption is that you follow the [installation instructions](docs/install.md) to properly configure this package.

 ## Note:

 It is recommended to use 2 machines.
-It is important for swan experiment to have k8s minion not being interfered by master services.
+It is important for the accuracy of the Swan experiment to have Kubernetes minion running separated from the master services to avoid interference.